Skip to main content

 Accommodation

-The current tight market for vacant apartments means that it can be relatively difficult to find the perfect match, above all if you plan to settle in Geneva or Zurich, so make sure to start looking for your place to live well in advance.
+The current tight market for vacant apartments means that it can be relatively difficult to find the ideal ome, especially if you are planning to move to Geneva, Lausanne or Zurich, so start looking for accommodation well in advance.

 How can I find an accommodation?

-As a starting point visit comparis.ch to get an overview of the current rental prices.
-Also contact your local EURAXESS Centre; they will be glad to help you find a place to stay.
+To get started, visit comparis.ch to get an overview of the current rental prices.
+Or contact your local EURAXESS Centre, which will be happy to help you find a nice place to live.

-Consult the accommodation or property pages published in the newspapers and official gazettes/advertisers.
+Consult the housing or property pages in the newspapers and official advertisements.
 Most Swiss newpapers regularly publish lists of vacant accommodation.
-Contact the estate agents operating in your preferred region or the commune where you are planning to settle, as most communes keep an updated list of vacant apartements in their area.
+Contact the estate agents operating in your preferred region or the commune where you are planning to move, as most communes keep an up-to-date list of vacant accommodation in their area.

-Consult the websites specialized in the provision of accommodation:
+Consult the websites specialized in housing supply: Homegate, ImmoScout24, ImmoStreet

 Rent

-Rent covers the apartment itself and any additional rooms or other living space (such as a storage area, shared laundry room, yard and/or balcony) available for the tenant's use.
-It also includes the costs that are shared among all the tenants in the building, such as building maintenance and electricity for the common areas of the building.
+The rent covers the apartment itself and any additional rooms or other living space (such as a storage area, shared laundry room, courtyard and/or balcony) made available to the tenant.
+It generally includes costs shared by all the tenants in the building, such as building maintenance and electricity for the common areas of the building.
 These shared costs are different from utilities.

-The Swiss Federal Statistical Office's survey provide information on rental prices and the type of owners of rented dwellings.
-Please note that the average prices do not contain extra charges or heating costs and that the rental costs may vary considerably, depending on the region and canton and on whether you are looking for an apartment in the town centre or out in the countryside.
+The Swiss Federal Statistical Office's survey provides information on rental prices and the type of owners of rented accommodation.
+Please note that the average prices do not include additional charges or heating costs and that the rental costs may vary considerably depending on the region and canton and whether you are looking for an accommodation in the city centre or out in the countryside.

 What are the conditions for renting an apartment?